Disc Golf Begins in Canada in 1926.

 Disc golf play and competitions that are historically connected to today’s modern disc golf first began in both Canada and the U.S. in the early 1970s.

 As of 2019, there are over 8000 disc golf courses using PDGA standardized disc pole holes.
 Before 1975 and the invention of the disc golf target called the disc pole hole, there were only a few mapped disc golf ‘object hole’ courses in the U.S. and Canada.
 In 1970, you could count the number of designed courses, using the Frisbee to play golf and objects as holes, on one hand.
 Toronto, ON, Rochester, NY, Berkeley, CA. These were the first designed object disc golf courses that led to modern disc golf in Canada and the United States.
 All three courses were unaware of the other’s existence.
-In Canada, beginning in 1970, newly arrived Toronto residents, Ken Westerfield and Jim Kenner (Discraft founder) years before the idea of disc golf courses and the forming of the DGA or the PDGA, played Frisbee golf daily on an 18 object hole course they designed in Queens Park, Toronto.
+In Canada, beginning in 1970, newly arrived Toronto residents, Ken Westerfield and Jim Kenner (Discraft founder) years before the idea of disc golf courses and having played random target disc golf during their early Frisbee years in Michigan, played Frisbee disc golf daily on an 18 object hole course they designed in Queens Park, Toronto.
 Around 1973, Gail McColl (co-founder of Discraft and Women’s World Champion) and other friends of Ken and Jim’s, became regular players at the park.
 Westerfield and Kenner added disc golf to their other tournament events at the Canadian Open Frisbee Championships on Toronto Islands and their Vancouver Open Frisbee Championships (NAS sanctioned event) in Stanley Park, Vancouver, BC.

 Through the 1970s, Westerfield and Kenner ran disc golf object hole tournaments for the Canadian Open Frisbee Championships on the Toronto Islands.
 This was the beginning of modern disc golf and were the first disc golf tournaments in Canada.
 Mike Sullivan, his Toronto Island resident friends and others played disc golf on Toronto Islands using natural objects.
 In 1980, a pole hole course was designed and installed on Toronto ‘Wards’ Island.
 This was the first official disc golf 18 pole hole course in Canada.
 In the 1980s, Westerfield ran many disc golf tournaments on the Toronto Island pole hole course.
 The Canadian Open Frisbee Championships, the Disc Golf Challenge PDGA (1984-1987) and the Toronto Island Open PDGA (1984-2012), Ken started this disc golf tournament in 1984 and it ran with several different directors until 2012.

 Ken Westerfield’s disc golf competitive career lasted five years.
 Beginning in 1975 with the IFA-NAS disc golf tour and ended at the 1979 Wham-O WFC World Disc Golf Championships in California (Historic first film of a World Disc Golf Championship).
-Westerfield, finished 2nd place behind Snapper Pearson in a sudden-death playoff.
-Retiring from the Wham-O NAS National Disc Golf Tour in 1979, before the formation of the PDGA and its first disc golf national tour in 1983, Westerfield never applied for membership and despite hosting and serving as a Tournament Director for several PDGA events in Toronto, never competed in a PDGA event.
-In 1987, at the end of his disc sports career, Ken Westerfield was asked by the PDGA and the Canadian Frisbee Association to produce and TD the PDGA World Disc Golf Championships in Toronto and was made an honorary PDGA member.
+Westerfield finished 2nd place behind Snapper Pearson in a sudden-death playoff.
+In 1979, to play ultimate full-time in Canada, Ken retired from the Wham-O NAS National Overall and Disc Golf Tour.
+The PDGA created its first disc golf national tour in 1983, because it was formed after Westerfield’s disc golf retirement, he never competed in or applied for a PDGA membership.
+Despite hosting and serving as a Tournament Director for several PDGA events in Toronto, Ken never came out of disc golf retirement to compete in a PDGA event.
+In 1987, retiring from competitive touring team ultimate, Ken Westerfield was asked by the PDGA and the Canadian Disc Golf Association to produce and TD the PDGA World Disc Golf Championships in Toronto.
+In 1987, Ken was made an Honorary PDGA Member #3248.
 Ken Westerfield, as Tournament Director, with sponsors Orange Crush, Roots, Irwin Group and the Canadian Frisbee Association (Bob Blakely), produced the 1987 PDGA World Disc Golf Championships on the Toronto Islands.
 This was the first and still the only time this championship has been held outside of the United States.

 Discraft, founded in the late 1970s by Jim Kenner and Gail McColl in London, Ontario, produced their Sport Disc and ran several disc sports tournaments before moving the company from Canada to its present location in Wixom, Michigan.
 Discraft produces flying discs for all the disc sports, including the Sky-Styler for freestyle and the Ultra-Star for ultimate.
 These discs are adopted as the standard for freestyle and ultimate.
 In 1991, the Ultra-Star was specified as the official disc for UPA and USA Ultimate tournament play.
 In 2011, the Discraft Ultra-Star and Jim Kenner were inducted into the USA Ultimate Hall of Fame for Special Merit.